 GitHub

-file, which is an XML wrapper around the DRC script: https://github.com/IHP-GmbH/IHP-Open-PDK/tree/dev/ihp-sg13g2/libs.tech/klayout/tech/drc
+10/15/2024, 8:41 AM.lydrc file, which is an XML wrapper around the DRC script: https://github.com/IHP-GmbH/IHP-Open-PDK/tree/dev/ihp-sg13g2/libs.tech/klayout/tech/drc

-Instead, it would be great if the DRC script could be separated from the wrapper and simply included with # %include
+Instead, it would be great if the DRC script could be separated from the wrapper and simply included with # %include.

-.lydrc
+.lydrc files:

 • run_drc_beol.lydrc